Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Surrey Hills (East) - Mont Albert is exceptionally high nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Surrey Hills (East) - Mont Albert SA2 is exceptionally high nationally.
 The median income is assessed at $62,708 while the average income stands at $105,164.
 This contrasts with Greater Melbourne's figures of a median income of $54,892 and an average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for September 2025 would be approximately $70,333 (median) and $117,952 (average).
-Census 2021 income data shows household, family and personal incomes all rank highly in Surrey Hills (East) - Mont Albert, between the 85th and 88th percentiles nationally.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $70,333 (median) and $117,952 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank highly in Surrey Hills (East) - Mont Albert, between the 84th and 87th percentiles nationally.
 Income analysis reveals that the $4000+ earnings band captures 28.8% of the community (3,111 individuals), differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 32.8%.
-Economic strength emerges through 41.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Economic strength is evident through 41.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 86.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income